HITB-CyberWeek/ctf-training-session-2021/README.md

 2. `services/` — Services for training session.
 For now it contains services proposed by @andgein.
 Feel free to add new ones.

+3. `vuln_image/` — Packer configuration for vulnerable image.
+Image is created as Digital Ocean snapshot.

+4. `checksystem/` — Hackerdom CTF checking system for Attack-Defence CTF.
+Added as a git submodule.
+Use `git submodule init` and `git submodule update` to checkout it.

+5. `ansible/` — Ansible configuration for checksystem.